-The Rusland Valley Woodland Survey provides volunteers with hand on training in the identification and recording all types of woodland archaeology.
+This Rusland Horizon Scheme provides volunteers with hands on training in the identification and recording of all types of woodland archaeology.
+The woodland survey is part of the Rusland Horizons Landscape Partnership, funded by the Heritage Lottery Fund.
 Working together with professional archaeologists from Northern Archaeological Associates (NAA), it provides a wonderful opportunity to learn about this lesser known branch of archaeology.

 Contact: email@example.com for further information